 Notwithstanding, numerous archaeological bits of proof shows that the sanctuary was worked in the eighth century.
-Worked in Nagar style, the mind blowing design of the sanctuary grabs the eye of guests.
+Worked in Nagar style, the mind-blowing design of the sanctuary grabs the eye of guests.

 Committed to the Sun God, there are three statues of the Lord that speak to morning, evening and night.
 There are numerous legends related with this place of the journey.

 The Sun Temple is one of the uncommon hallowed places that remain with its back to the rising sun.
 Nearby legends uncover that the sanctuary was initially assembled confronting the east side yet on the requests of the minister, the passage was swung toward the west who needed to spare the sanctuary from intruders.

 15. Kamaldah Jain Temple

 The antiquated Jain sanctuary is arranged close Gulzarbagh railroad station and the most established Jain complex in Patna.
 Kamaldah Jain Temple complex has been highlighted in BBC narrative on India the Story of India by Michael Wood.